-First, it's worth stressing that the Competition condition DOES tax the PFC as it involves inhibition ('avoid the salient cue') as well as finding and tracking the high reward location, (not the salient cue).
-(Note that just because a PFC is developing, doesn't mean it is not critically being used.)
-This taxation appears to lead to broad, albeit random(-ish), search.
-But it's worth noting that children seemed able to avoid the trap of always choosing the salient cue in this condition (which I suspect the authors were originally hoping to find given the attention story).
-So attention is focused on an item, but children in this condition manage to not get trapped by it and still managed to search items broadly.
-In a sense, this is evidence in conflict with the authors primary claim, but because of the slightly odd definition of "systematic search" they are able to argue that random search (though it is broad) is not systematic.

-There are a number of points here, and to address these points we revised both the Introduction (pg.
+There are a number of important points here, and to address these points we have substantially revised both the Introduction (pg.
 4-5) and Discussion (pg.
-XX)It is a particularly good point that the Competition condition may be more demanding of PFC than the other conditions.
-The framing of the paper was perhaps overly simplistic in contrasting PFC-related processes and attention-related processes, while in fact processes like filtering of irrelevant stimuli or inhibition might be considered both attentional and controlled by PFC.
-It may actually be immaturity of these processes that underlie children’s distributed attentional allocation pattern and/or their choice patterns.
-We’ve altered to better accommodate these ideas.
+17-18).
+It may indeed be the case that the Competition condition is more demanding of PFC than the other conditions.
+The previous version of the manuscript perhaps focused too much on contrasting PFC controlled processes from attention related processes.
+Since the developmental status of PFC at this age and, even more critically, its role in producing choices in children is not well understood, we have reduced the manuscript’s focus on immaturity of PFC.
+Instead the more critical idea is that it is immaturity in attentional control that plays a large role in producing children’s choices.
+But this does not mean that children will simply choose the thing that captures their attention.
+The current version of the manuscript better explains these ideas and the important theoretical issues at stake.

 So then what does systematic mean?
 Taking a closer look at "systematic exploration" reveals that children are not engaging in STRATEGIC exploration - indeed the children in the Baseline condition are doing something quite strange - despite only 4 locations and 100 trials, with consistent reward behind each image, children seem unable to learn (even by the 80th trial/last epoch!!) the location of the high reward value.

-Indeed, it is important to differentiate children’s choice behavior from strategic or directed exploration.
-Our hypothesis is that immature attention control and other mechanisms produce behavior that samples the environment in a systematic way, but that children are not engaging in exploration in a strategic or goal-directed manner.
+We agree that it is important to differentiate children’s choice behavior from adult-like strategic or directed exploration.
+We use “systematic exploration” to refer to non-random (and non-exploitive) choice patterns, but we do not mean to imply that children’s exploration is strategic.
+Our hypothesis is that immature attention control (and other mechanisms) produce behavior that samples the environment in a non-random way, but that children are not engaging in this exploration in a goal-directed manner.
 We’ve adjusted the text in the Introduction to make this distinction clearer (pg.
 4-5).

-We agree that children are doing something quite strange, but do not believe it is that they do not learn.
-In fact, in our previous study (https://psyarxiv.com/72sfx/), we found that almost all children knew which option was the highest at the end of the study, regardless of what type of strategy they employed or how often they chose that option in the last block of the experiment.
+We agree that children are doing something rather unexpected, but do not believe it is that they do not learn.
+In fact, it has been reported (https://psyarxiv.com/72sfx/) that almost all children knew which option was the highest at the end of the study, regardless of what type of strategy they employed or how often they chose that option in the last block of the experiment.
 Plate et al. 2018 report an analogous finding, wherein despite children accurately indicating the best option following a probabilistic learning task, they were much less likely than adults to maximize their choices toward that option.
+We’ve added discussion of this point to the manuscript (pg.
+18-19).

 Or, perhaps, they are unwilling to choose that reward in favor of following this repetitive (probably clockwise or counterclockwise) search behavior.
 (What do these children think the goal of the task is?)